boknilev/nlp-analysis-methods/README.md

 # Neural NLP Analysis Methods
-This site contains the accompanying appendix for the paper "Analysis Methods in Neural Language Processing: A Survey", published in TACL.
+This site contains the accompanying appendix for the paper "Analysis Methods in Neural Language Processing: A Survey", to appear in TACL.

 ## Tables
 * [Table 1](table1.html): A categorization of work trying to find linguistic information in neural networks according to the neural network component investigated, the linguistic property sought, and the analysis method.
 See Section 2 in the paper.